CynicalMrJones/ApostleCorp/README.md

     * Comment prompts are formatted as sperate lines for each statement

         > "This is a line of text.
+        >
-        > "This is another line of text.
+        > "This is another line of text".

     * Pictues work best in JPEG format